When Relationships Keep Hurting: What Therapy Reveals

 In Transactional Analysis, this recurring experience is described as the life script in action.
 The unconscious narrative about how relationships go — who we are in them, what we deserve, what the other person will eventually do — shapes which relationships we enter, how we behave in them, and what we unconsciously recreate.

 If the script says "people always leave," you may find yourself drawn to people who are emotionally unavailable, or behave in ways (often outside conscious awareness) that create the distance that confirms the belief.
+You may test partners — pushing them to prove they'll stay, and inadvertently proving they won't.
 This is not stupidity and not self-sabotage in any simple sense — it's a deep familiarity with that particular shape of experience.
 The nervous system seeks what it knows, even when what it knows is painful.
+Familiarity, to the nervous system, feels like safety — even when it is anything but.
+This is why insight alone ("I know I pick unavailable people") rarely produces change.
+The pattern isn't driven by lack of information; it's driven by what the body expects from intimacy.

 We don't choose the familiar because it's good for us.
 We choose it because it's known.
 Therapy helps you see the shape of your familiar — and choose consciously rather than automatically.